Causality bounds on scalar-tensor EFTs: Dispersive sum rules

 To determine the number of subtractions $N$, we need to have a better understanding of the Regge behavior of the amplitudes.
 Let us recall that for a non-gravitational massive field theory, the rigorous results of Froissart \cite{Froissart:1961ux} and Martin \cite{Martin:1962rt} suggest that two subtractions are sufficient: $\lim_{|s| \to \infty}\mc{M}(s, t)/s^2=0$ for a range of physical $t\leq 0$ and even for a range of non-physical $t>0$.
 For massless fields, especially when gravitons are included in the low energy spectrum, it is more subtle, not the least for the presence of the spin-2 $t$ channel pole.
 Generically, one expects that for a gravitational theory the Regge behavior of the amplitude may change for different fixed $t$ (see, {\it e.g.}, \cite{Alberte:2021dnj, Herrero-Valea:2022lfd})

 where $\xi$ is a small positive number.
-In this paper, we shall assume the above Regge bounds to hold.
+While string theory gives rise to this behavior, it is believed to be generically valid for a theory with a spin-2 $t$-channel pole.
+Although the original Froissart bound does not apply for massless particles, twice subtracted dispersion relations in the physical region $t<0$ is implied at least in the weak coupling limit by causality considerations for impact parameter amplitudes \cite{Alberte:2021dnj}.
+In any case, we shall assume that twice subtractions are sufficient for $t<0$.
+Then, from twice-subtracted dispersion relations, say, $\mc{M}^{++--}$, in the $t\to 0^{-}$ limit

+we can infer that the dispersive integral on the left hand side must diverge as $t\to 0^{-}$, since the integrand does not give rise to any negative power of $t$.
+However, a thrice subtraction eliminates the spin-2 $t$-channel pole $s^2/t$, and therefore, we have $\lim_{|s|\to \infty}\mc{M}(s, t)/s^3 =0$ for $0\leq t \leq \xi$.
+In this paper, we shall simply assume the Regge bounds of Eq.~(\ref{4.2.2}) to hold.
 Since we will use the dispersion relations for the range of $t\leq 0$, $N$ is chosen to be 2 for $t<0$ and 3 for $t\leq 0$.

 Therefore, for $t<0$, choosing $\mu_s=\mu_u=0$, we can get twice subtracted dispersion relations

 For a $su$-symmetric amplitude, we additionally have $b^{\mathbb{1234}}_{(2)1}(t)=0$.
 Later, we will also use thrice subtracted dispersive relations at $t=0$, which helps impose the $st$ crossing symmetry of the amplitudes to get more useful dispersion relations.
 The use of forward-limit dispersive relations also helps harvest effective constraints numerically in the finite $\mu$ and large $\ell$ region.
 A remarkable feature of the dispersion relations (\ref{4.3.1}) is that they link the EFT couplings in the IR (on the left hand side) to the unknown UV behaviors of the amplitudes (on the right hand side) via dispersive integrals.
 To see this more clearly, let us parametrize the residues of the EFT poles on the left hand side of \eref{4.3.1} as follows